Vimolchatra

-Vimalachatra (วิมลฉัตร; RTGS: Wimonchat; 27 June 1921 – 5 December 2009), was a Princess of Thailand and member of the Thai Royal Family, a granddaughter of King Chulalongkorn.
+Vimalachatra (วิมลฉัตร; RTGS: Wimonchat; 27 June 1921 – 5 December 2009), Her Full title : Her Highness Princess Vimalachatra was a Princess of Thailand and member of the Thai royal family, a granddaughter of King Chulalongkorn.
 She was one of the longest-living royal personages in Thailand.

 Biography

 Princess Vimalachatra was born on 27 June 1921, in Bangkok, Thailand.
 She is the second daughter and youngest child of Prince Purachatra Jayakara, the Prince of Kamphaengphet (son of Chulalongkorn and Chao Chom Manda Wad).
 Her mother is Princess Prabhavasidhi Narumala of Siam (daughter of Prince Chaturanta Rasmi, the Prince Chakrabadibongse and Mom Rajawongse Savang Siriwongse.
 She is the direct granddaughter of King Chulalongkorn and also the great-granddaughter of Mongkut.
 She has 2 siblings; 1 elder sisters, and 1 elder brother: